 ICICI Lombard has designed an insurance policy to give you a basket of benefits at reasonable rates.
 It provides for financial security of the two wheeler owner and third party legal liability.
 In case the vehicle and/or its accessories are damaged or stolen, ICICI Lombard will help you clear your losses.
 Damages due to man-made and natural calamities are covered, including fire, cyclone, floods, riots, theft, etc.

-- Transfer all No Claim Bonus (NCB) benefits when you shift your two insurance policy to ICICI Lombard.
+- You can transfer your accrued No Claim Bonus when you shift from another insurance provider to ICICI Lombard.

 Coverage of ICICI Lombard Bike Insurance